ParallelTask/dinoloop/README.md

 Dinoloop lets user to freely upgrade/downgrade expressjs.
 Installing dinoloop won't install express.
 You can install your own version of express.
 All you have to provide is express app, express router instance to dinoloop.

 ## Motivation
 Typescript (*Javascript now*) supports object oriented programming, these features are great with SOLID design principles.
 Dinoloop has simple motto, to apply SOLID principles and reuse similar coding skills of Java and C# in Nodejs.
+We are not trying to make every Nodejs developer as OOP programmer, we are providing the same architecture for the java/c# and mostly OOP minded programmers.
+We love javascript the way it is <3

 ## Contribute
 Want to file a bug, contribute some code, or improve documentation?
 Excellent!
 Read up on our [CONTRIBUTING.md](https://github.com/ParallelTask/dinoloop/blob/master/CONTRIBUTING.md)